dwinchell/appset-example/README.md

 7. Create an ApplicationSet that will deploy an example application to Spoke1 and Spoke2.

-Note: the commands below look up the URL for each cluster and save them to shell environment variables, which are then used in the `oc apply` command.
+Note: The commands below look up the URL for each cluster and save them to shell environment variables, which are then used in the `oc apply` command.
 By the time OpenShift receives the ApplicationSet definition, the shell has already filled in some of the values.
+The next section will demonstrate how to avoid hardcoding cluster URLs in the ApplicationSet definition.

 ```
 export SPOKE1_CLUSTER_URL=$(argocd cluster list -o json | jq -r '.[] | select(.name=="spoke1").server')